WHAT IS PCOS?

 - Sleep apnoea

-I am currently working with Global consumer healthcare provider GlaxoSmithKline, supporting consumer research into a personalised nutrition service for PCOS sufferers.
+I have worked with Global consumer healthcare provider GlaxoSmithKline, supporting consumer research into a personalised nutrition service for PCOS sufferers.
 Having an opportunity like this to understand how we can better support the PCOS community on a global scale is a true privilege.

 I am on the medical advisory board for the PCOSAA (Polycystic Ovarian Syndrome Awareness Association) and was appointed the UK Ambassador in 2020.
 The PCOS Awareness Association is a non for profit organisation dedicated to raising the awareness of this disorder worldwide, providing educational and support services to help people understand what the disorder is and how it can be treated.
 I have hosted many webinars on the topic and was honoured to have been invited onto the expert panel for the PCOS Awareness Association's international 2020 annual event to promote PCOS education and raise awareness.